BenoitHiller/McGill-Codejam-2010/Readme.md

 The code is not terribly easy to set up, as we were setting it up ourselves for the competition.
 The details on how we went about this are a bit fuzzy now two years later.
 We are using a MySQL database, which is set up as follows:

-    "CREATE DATABASE databasename; GRANT ALL ON databasename.* TO 'newusername'@'localhost' IDENTIFIED BY 'newpassword'; flush privileges;"
+    CREATE DATABASE databasename; GRANT ALL ON databasename.* TO 'newusername'@'localhost' IDENTIFIED BY 'newpassword'; flush privileges;

 Then there may come some fiddling, which is the not easy part.
 Especially if you want a secure database (because you are not running it on a secure VM like we were) then you would have to fiddle with the code to change the password.